6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 1. Radioddity QB25 Quad-Standby Mobile Ham Radio — Best Overall

-There is one small drawback in its functionality: The microphone connector is placed very close to the channel knob, which can make it difficult to turn.
-Other than that, its affordable price and four-channel operation make it our top choice.
+One small drawback is an issue with the design; the microphone connector is placed too close to the channel knob, making it difficult to turn.
+Besides that, its affordable price and four-channel operation make it our top choice.

 - Quad-band and quad standby